jin0008/RP1_aluinsertion/README.md

 ![alt text](https://github.com/jin0008/RP1_aluinsertion/blob/master/AluinsertionIGV.jpg?raw=true)

+## R code to allow one substitution within 13 bp upstream to the RP1-Alu
-#### To allow one substitution within 13 bp upstream to the RP1-Alu
+#### To allow one substitution within 13 bp upstream to the RP1-Alu, agrep R code is used to detect such rare instance.
+#### This R code has more flexible to find Alu insertion in patients who has rare variants within insertion point.
-#### Agrep R code is used to detect such rare instance.
-However, above bash script is much faster than R agrep code.
+#### However, above bash script is much faster than R agrep code.
+#### Running time will be reduced if you ungzip fastq.gz files before running.

 Run this R code in the directory with fastq.gz files.

 This code runs with multiple samples.

-./agrep {number of thread}
+agrep {number of thread}

 if 24 threads are available
-e.g) ./agrep 24
+e.g) agrep 24